-Today is a beautiful but sickly hot day here in NYC and I am faced with another customer who pre-purchased his parts and wants us to install them.
-In the past in all the shops I worked at I never offered this option to customers, but at some shops that will try to give customers more options then just what they must offer.
-This post is going to be all about the + and – to buying your own parts as well as information on getting it right the first time when you do buy them.
+When I wrote this, I was faced with another customer who pre-purchased his parts and wanted us to install them.
+In the past in all the shops I worked at I never offered this option to customers, but at some shops that will try to give customers more options than just what they must offer.
+This article is intended to help you understand the benefits and drawbacks of buying your own car parts are.

-Warranty – Your part may carry a longer warranty then what is offered by the shop.
+Your part may carry a longer warranty than what is offered by the shop.

-Accuracy – Many times when a customer brings their own part the part is not correct.
-If the technician has already disassembled your car and the parts turns out to be wrong, most shops will still charge you for the labor and any additional time your car takes up on the lift.
+Many times when a customer brings their own part the part is not correct.
+If the technician has already disassembled your car and the parts turn out to be wrong, most shops will still charge you for the labor and any additional time your car takes up on the lift.

 Many parts, i.e. electrical components are non-refundable.
 If you end up with the wrong part you must eat the cost.

 Be sure to know all the little details that might be needed.
 Don’t think that a question regarding 4WD or ABS doesn’t matter.
-Know what the sub model of the car is, whether it has ABS, if it’s 4WD, if it has third row seating etc.
+Know what the sub-model of the car is, whether it has ABS, if it’s 4WD, and if it has third-row seating, etc.

 When in doubt err on the side of caution.
-Don’t by a part when there are multiple options and you don’t have the answers to some questions.
+Don’t buy a part when there are multiple options and you don’t have the answers to some questions.

 Be sure you know the return policy!